Halley's Comet will spark Eta Aquarids meteor shower late Monday

-The second meteor shower in as many weeks will dazzle the eyes of stargazers around the globe, but the light show late Monday will battle against the glow of a nearly full moon when it reaches its peak.
+May 4 -- The second meteor shower in as many weeks will dazzle stargazers around the globe, but the light show late Monday will battle against the glow of a nearly full moon when it reaches its peak.

 "From the equator northward, they usually only produce medium rates of 10-30 per hour just before dawn," the AMS added.